scikit-sparse/scikit-sparse/doc/cholmod.rst

   columns of `A` become available incrementally (e.g., due to memory constraints), or when many matrices with similar but non-identical columns must be factored.
-* In-place 'rowdel' operation, for computing the Cholesky decomposition of :math:`A` with a row and column becomes the row and column of an identity matrix.
+* In-place 'rowdel' and 'rowadd' operation, for computing the Cholesky decomposition of :math:`A` with a row and column becomes the row and column of an identity matrix or vice versa.
 * Convenience functions for computing the (log) determinant of the matrix that has been factored.
 * A convenience function for explicitly computing the inverse of the